 More than 35,000 people in Ukraine are still living without any documents.
 They look forward to the very moment when they finally feel what it is like to be a citizen.

-In support of the United Nations High Commissioner for Refugees (UNHCR) Global Campaign to Combat Statelessness #IBelong (#Яісную) The Right to Protection Charitable Foundation tells stories of 5 different people who have faced the problem of statelessness in Ukraine.
+In support of the United Nations High Commissioner for Refugees (UNHCR) Global Campaign to Combat Statelessness #IBelong (#Яісную) The Right to Protection CF tells stories of 5 different people who have faced the problem of statelessness in Ukraine.
 In fact, there are thousands of such stories across the country.
 And they all bring together completely different people who, under certain circumstances, live without documents.
 We want to address this issue and help solve it!